cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

   return EXIT_SUCCESS;
 ```

 But this won't work because every time we call ```run``` our process get replaced by a new process image and we still won't be able to call ```umount```, basically the instructions are going to stop in ```run``` and from there ```sh``` is in control, to solve this we need to decouple this call from the rest of the function.
-As we learn above to run a function in a sepparated process in Linux we use [clone](http://man7.org/linux/man-pages/man2/clone.2.html), knowing this we are going to refactor our code.
+As we learn above to run a function in a separated process in Linux we use [clone](http://man7.org/linux/man-pages/man2/clone.2.html), knowing this we are going to refactor our code.

 Let's start by grouping our process creation instruction into a reusable function: